Differentially Private Methods for Compositional Data: Methods

-Despite the computational advantages of the algorithm derived in \cite{ju2022data}, having to update $\boldsymbol{D}$, particularly for large $n$, can be computationally expensive.
+The algorithm in \cite{ju2022data} can be computationally expensive for large $n$ because it needs to update $\boldsymbol{D}$.
 To reduce computation time, we borrow ideas based on data splitting that are commonly used to improve the scalability of Bayesian models \citep[see e.g.][]{ minsker;srivastava;lin;dunson;2014;paper, srivastava;li;dunson;2015}.
 The idea is to approximate the likelihood $p(\boldsymbol{D}|\boldsymbol{\alpha})$ by $\prod_{i=1}^b [p_{\rm Dir}(\boldsymbol{x}_i|\boldsymbol{\alpha})]^{n/b}$, which is based on $b<n$ observations.
 To mimic a likelihood based on $n$ data points, each of the $b$ observations in the approximation is replicated $n/b$ times.
-This explains why each term in the approximation is rescaled to the power of $n/b$.
 Based on this approximation, and replacing $\boldsymbol{D}$ by $\boldsymbol{D}_1$, we use the model

 We implement this modeling strategy using priors p1, p3 and p4, and refer to the resulting approaches as DPreMCMC$\rm _{p1}$, DPreMCMC$\rm _{p3}$ and DPreMCMC$\rm _{p4}$, respectively.
 The MCMC algorithm used to sample from these three approaches is a Metropolis-Hastings within Gibbs sampler where, for each $\boldsymbol{x}_i$, we use a one-variable-at-a-time Metropolis-Hastings algorithm with proposal distribution at time $t$ given by ${\rm Dirichlet}(\boldsymbol{\alpha}^{t-1})$ as in \cite{ju2022data} and, for $\boldsymbol{\alpha}$, we implement the slice sampler described in Figure 8 of \cite{neal2003slice}.